ambroisemaupate/docker-server-env/README.md

 # Docker server enviroment scripts and configurations

 This repository is meant to get a configuration set for installing a fresh server for *Docker* hosting.
-It’s specialized for my personal usage, but it fits your needs, do not hesitate to give your feedback.
+It’s specialized for **my personal usage**, but if it fits your needs, feel free to use it and give your feedback.

 ## Base path